 This morning I chose a nice black lace top to wear today, and while it makes me happy (hello, Marie Kondo :-)), I now realize it somehow itches, which surprised me because it never has.
 While I was preparing my breakfast, taking care of my little brother, and setting up my laptop to join this morning`s "London Writers` Salon", I could all along feel the scratch at the side of my stomach, and being mindfully, I noticed my little distration and annoyance.

 While the itchiness has now calmed down, I remember my past reflections on fashion, its meaning, impact, and value.
-Having had no sense for fashion when I was a teenage girl (and still to this day, I wish I would be more courageous like all the fashion influencers), I probably envied those who had.
+Having had no sense for fashion when I was a teenage girl (and still I wish I would be more courageous like the fashion influencers), I probably envied those who had.
 I always wondered how people made successful decisions on these fancy jeans, beautiful dresses, or eye-catching accessories.
-To be frank, during my childhood, fashion and shopping was also seen as a luxury.
+To be frank, during my childhood, fashion and shopping were also seen as a luxury.
 My working-class family paid more attention on hard work and studying.
 Spending too much time and money on your face and hair would be precious resources wasted and a total distraction.

 All and more mistakes I have made during my newly gained freedom, without really being aware of it.
 Earning your own money makes you feel you are on top of the world and can now buy anything.
 (Also financial consciousness wasn`t a thing back then or at least not present in that stage of my life.)
 It wasn`t until I met one of my closest friends during a scholarship programme, that something materially would change.
 It was a fun encounter - hundreds of scholarship students had to come on stage for a massive group picture.
 It was crowded, people were looking for a good spot hoping no tall guy would suddenly step in front of them, and arranging their clothes and hairs.
 During this busyness, our eyes met and my friend and I introduced ourselves to each other.
 When I asked her, where she is from, she said "Frankfurt", to which I almost shouted exuberantly, "Oh, I am from Frankfurt, too!"
 We laughed and from this moment on, our friendship has started to unfold.